brydoncheyney/kind-argo/README.md

 [Argo Rollouts]  is a Kubernetes controller and set of CRDs which provide advanced deployment capabilities such as blue-green, canary, canary analysis, experimentation, and progressive delivery features to Kubernetes.

-Install the resources, as well as the [argo rollouts kubectl plugin]
+Install the resources in the `argo-rollouts` namespace and installs the [argo rollouts kubectl plugin]

 ```
 make argo_rollouts